ylonnnn/campus-services-api/README.md

 A robust API for managing common campus operations such as student records, document request and processes, scheduling for offices, and other related administrative services.

+## Important Note

+As of **01/10/2025**, the only useful system/feature of **Campus Services API** is its Student Information System.
+Office scheduling services, and other functionalities and features are still to be developed.

 ## Usage Guide

 ### User Authentication & Authorization